devbm7/policy-viewer/README.md

 # Policy Viewer

 ## Overview
 A Next.js React project for visualizing and exploring data with markdown rendering and interactive components.
-Purpose is to
+Purpose is to show policies.

 ## Features
 - Next.js Pages Router